Anti-Raid/khronos/docs/datetime.md

 	--- @field weeks: The number of weeks in the time delta.
 	weeks: number,

+	--- @field as_secs: The total fractional seconds in the time delta (not yet released)
+	as_secs: number,

 	--- @function () -> string
 	--- Returns an 'offset' string representation of the time delta.
 	--- E.g. "+05:30" for 5 hours and 30 minutes.